 What I’m Going To Do

-Professionally, I’m going on a diet.
-I no longer am a member of any of the professional hypnosis associations (I do still sit on one advisory board).
-No more posting in forums, Facebook NLP/hypnosis pages–none of that.
-I’m not even going to visit.
-I’m deleting accounts and leaving groups.
-I know some of you are out there reading those things.
-Think for a moment about the quality of information you find there.
+Think for a moment about the quality of information you find “out there”.
 I’ve found it lacking.
 I’m going to get ideas and inspiration in other ways.
 Now, I don’t have all the answers.
 But I’d like to make this site more of a community.
 A place to go where there’s good, solid hypnosis & NLP information available.
 A place where you can go without being attacked by clowns, zombies or trolls.

 What You Can Do

 Think about it.
 Where have you gotten really good quality information, inspiration and ideas?
 Where have you wasted you time?
 You can prune, you know.
 And you can get ideas about hypnosis & NLP from outside the field!
 And if this site has been helpful to you, get more involved.
 Post a comment, write an article, share, sign up for my newsletter.
 If I haven’t been helpful unsubscribe (I’m not for everyone)!